cimrobins/SDG_Homework_3/README.md

 2. Applies domain-specific heuristics to determine appropriate retrofit/demolish recommendations
 3. Creates SDG-aligned rationales for each recommendation

 The generated dataset typically contains approximately 60% retrofit and 40% demolish recommendations, and is partitioned into training (70%), validation (15%), and test (15%) sets with stratified sampling to maintain class balance.
-The dataset size can be configured within the notebook, with test runs starting at 50 examples and full training using around 500 examples.
+The dataset size can be configured, with test runs starting at 50 examples and full training using around 500 examples.

 ### Model Architecture